Blog

 - If the

-percussion sounds harsh and metallic, try cutting 10 kHz and boost over 12-15 kHz a little bit.
+percussion sounds harsh and metallic, try cutting 10 kHz and boosting over 12-15 kHz slightly.
 This produces a more elegant sound

 - It's often better to use phase linear EQs.
 They won't modify the shape of low-frequency waveforms that would reduce headroom and/or cause clipping.
-However be careful using phase linear EQs, because they can sometimes cause a annoying pre-ringing, which is a percussive sound which quickly fades in before the hit.
+However, be careful using phase linear EQs, because they can sometimes cause an annoying pre-ringing, a percussive sound that quickly fades in before the hit.

 Compressor Tips

-- If the overall dynamic range (the difference between quietest and loudest passages) is too wide, you can use a compressor at moderate compression ratio (1:1.2 to 1:1.6), relatively low threshold (-20 or even lower) and soft knee, to adapt the overall dynamic range of the recording to the final delivery platform, such as streaming or CD.
+- Suppose the overall dynamic range (the difference between quietest and loudest passages) is too wide.
+In that case you can use a compressor at moderate compression ratio (1:1.2 to 1:1.6), relatively low threshold (-20 or even lower) and soft knee, to adapt the overall dynamic range of the recording to the final delivery platform, such as streaming or CD.

-- Classical and jazz tracks often use very little compression in mastering, especially if they already have compression on single channels and groups during mixing.
-Tracks such as pop, rock and dance often need some additional sum compression, but don't overdo it.
-If you do, it can sound terrible over the radio, where lots of compression can be added, and will lose all of its punch.
+- Classical and jazz tracks often use minimal compression in mastering, especially if they already have compression on single channels and groups during mixing.
+Tracks such as pop, rock and dance often need additional sum compression but don't overdo it.
+If you do, it can sound terrible over the radio, where lots of compression can be added and it will lose all of its punch.

-- If you have a good analogue compressor and AD/DA, you can go in and out of your DAW, using that instead of your favorite plugin.
+- If you have an excellent analog compressor and AD/DA, you can go in and out of your DAW using that instead of your favorite plugin.

 - The mastering process wouldn't be complete without multi-band compression.
 This allows you to control compression across different frequencies in your track.
 You can set attack, decay, ratio and makeup gain across multiple bands.
-When used correctly, they help you reach a higher perceived volume without distortion.
+They help you reach a higher perceived volume without distortion when used correctly.

 Limiter Tips